Rapeseed: Description

+Similar species

+B. napus can be distinguished from B. nigra by the upper leaves which do not clasp the stem, and from B. rapa by its smaller petals which are less than 13 mm across.

+Taxonomy

 The species Brassica napus belongs to the flowering plant family Brassicaceae.
 Rapeseed is a subspecies with the autonym B. napus subsp. napus.
 It encompasses winter and spring oilseed, vegetable and fodder rape.
 Siberian kale is a distinct leaf rape form variety (B. napus var. pabularia) which used to be common as a winter-annual vegetable.
 The second subspecies of B. napus is B. napus subsp. rapifera (also subsp. napobrassica; the rutabaga, swede, or yellow turnip).

 B. napus is a digenomic amphidiploid that occurred due to the interspecific hybridization between B. oleracea and B. rapa.
 It is a self-compatible pollinating species like the other amphidiploid Brassica species.